iamgini/openshift-kubernetes-docker-cheatsheet/README.md

 # 1. OpenShift-Kubernetes-Docker-Cheatsheet

-Comprehensive CLI Cheatsheet for OpenShift, Kubernetes and Docker
+Comprehensive CLI Cheatsheet for OpenShift, Kubernetes and Docker.

+Most of the time `oc` and `kubectl` shares the same command set but some cases we have some differences.
+- `oc` has support for logging to OpenShift cluster - with `kubectl` you need to create your kubeconfig file with credentials.

 [LinkedIn](http://bit.ly/gineesh) \| [www.techbeatly.com](https://www.techbeatly.com)